Seventeen schools in Bay of Plenty manage Covid-19 cases

 Seventeen schools, kura, and early childhood centres in the Bay of Plenty-Waiariki region are managing Covid cases among students or staff.

-A Western Bay primary school is in its second week of learning offsite due to an increasing number of cases, while a Rotorua secondary school has more than 40 students in isolation following the news of a positive case in the community.
+A Rotorua secondary school has more than 40 students in isolation after a positive case in the community, while a primary school near Te Puke is in its second week of learning offsite due to growing case numbers.

-Ministry of Education data shows seven early learning services, seven primary and three secondary schools in the region dealing with cases.
+Ministry of Education data showed seven early learning services, seven primary and three secondary schools in the region were dealing with cases.

 Nationwide, 251 schools and early childhood centres were impacted.

+Rotorua Girls' High School principal Sarah Davis said a student at school last Tuesday and Wednesday had tested positive for Covid-19 and has been absent from Thursday.

-One of the impacted schools is Pongokawa School where students had been learning offsite for the past week after children who used a school bus service were deemed close contacts.
+Pongokawa School students had been learning offsite for the past week after students who used a school bus service were deemed close contacts of a positive case.

 The Medical Officer of Health and Director of Education Bay of Plenty instructed principal Craig Haggo to move the school to an offsite learning situation for the remainder of last week.